viamrobotics/docs/docs/services/vision/classification.md

 1. Configure a [camera component](../../../components/camera/).
 2. (Optional) If you would like to see classifications from the **Control tab**, configure a [transform camera](../../../components/camera/transform/) with the following attributes :
-   To configure a transform camera, use the following attributes:

     ```json
     {